AndreasFaust/react-raster/README.md

 Avoid mixing Boxes with other components inside Grids or Boxes.
 Either a Box/Grid contains Boxes or regular elements/components.

+## What about cssMode `grid` and `flex`?
+`cssMode` is the prop, that defines what CSS-layout-engine `react-raster` should use.
+`grid` uses Grid-Layout, `flex` the older Flexbox. `grid` is default, but if the user’s browser does not support it, it automatically falls back to `flex`.

+### Grid-Layout is not always the better solution!
+Grid-Layout is not the holy grail of layouting unfortunately.
+It's very flexible, while it lacks two basic functionalities: You cannot position your grid-items generally (like let’s say "center all children") or add margins to them.
+This limitation makes Grid-Layout within its overcomplicated flexibility stiff and unhandy.
+`react-raster` tries to compensate this as much as possible.

+### Differences
+- `grid` renders a clean DOM-structure, while `flex` needs stacked divs to position everything right.
+With `flex` you can **horizontally center** your grid-items, with `grid` you can not.
+- `grid` does not accept the prop `alignX`.
+- `grid` has the single prop `style` for styling. `flex` has `styleOuter` for its outer and `styleInner` for the inner container.
+If you want to use `flex` as fallback, use only `styleOuter` and `styleOuter`, as they are automatically merged into `style`.

 ## Advanced Example

 The following code gives you a more detailed example of what you can do with react-raster: